 Ping Specific Port with telnet Command

 The most popular and basic tool to ping a remote port is the telnet command.
-Telnet is a tool and protocol created to connect remote systems via command line.
-Telnet work from the command line and provides simple access to the remte telnet server.
-Telnet command uses the TCP protocol and first try to connect remote port which is very usefull to check remote port.
+Telnet is a tool and protocol created to connect remote systems via the command line.
+Telnet work from the command line and provides simple access to the remote telnet server.
+Telnet command uses the TCP protocol and first tries to connect remote port which is very useful to check remote port.

 $ sudo apt install telnet